Select Page

 Pay rates and workplace conditions are set by various awards and legislation, and in some instances by enterprise agreements.

-For example, if you held a visitor visa before applying for a student visa, you will not be allowed to work on a bridging visa.
+• If you previously held a visitor visa, you are not allowed to work

-However, if you held a temporary graduate visa before applying for a skilled visa, you will be allowed to work on a bridging visa.
+• If you previously held a temporary graduate visa, you are allowed to work

 Exceptions

-If you hold a temporary visa with work rights and have not complied with your visa conditions due to workplace exploitation, the Department of Home Affairs (Department) will generally not cancel your visa, detain or remove you from Australia if you have:
+If you hold a temporary visa with work rights and have breached your visa conditions due to workplace exploitation, the Department of Home Affairs will generally not cancel your visa, detain you, or remove you from Australia, provided that:

-• Sought advice or assistance from the Fair Work Ombudsman and you are assisting them with their inquiries;
+• You have sought help from the Fair Work Ombudsman and are assisting them with their inquiries

-• Committed to abiding by visa conditions in the future.
+• You have committed to following your visa conditions in the future

 Contact Us